-FORCE acts as a host to turbine developers, providing a permitted site, electrical infrastructure, an observation facility, and connection to the power grid.
+FORCE acts as a host to turbine developers, providing a permitted site, electrical infrastructure, an observation facility, and connection to Nova Scotia's power grid.
 The site features 14 billion tonnes of average tidal flow moving at peak speeds above 5 m/s, producing an estimated 7,000 MW of power.

 Since 2009, FORCE has conducted an independently-reviewed environmental effects monitoring program as well as a series of applied research programs, including the use of underwater sensor platforms to advance the science of data capture in high flows.
 All monitoring reports are available online.